Mithun1990/FirebaseCustomInAppMessage/README.md

     override fun onActivityResumed(activity: Activity) {
         println("In app message called onActivityResumed")
-        super.onActivityResumed(activity);
+        //Do your own code to receive in app message
+        //Details will be found in code block super.onActivityResumed(activity);
     }

     override fun onActivityPaused(activity: Activity) {
         println("In app message called onActivityPaused")
-        super.onActivityPaused(activity);
+         //Pause in app message receiver
+        //Details will be found in code block super.onActivityPaused(activity);
     }